What is fleet management?

 To ensure driver safety, fleet managers need to know exactly where individual vehicles are at any given time.
 Although this might seem simple enough, tracking vehicle location can be a challenging feat whether a fleet includes 5 vehicles or 5,000.
 Fleet managers often rely on GPS technology and other GPS tracking systems to know where their vehicles are and increase visibility into their fleet operations and vehicle safety.

-Whether it's fuel management or operational efficiency initiatives, fleet managers are expected to identify and weed out any unnecessary expenses to help create more cost-friendly and efficient fleet operations.
+Whether it's fuel management or lowering operating costs, fleet managers are expected to identify and weed out any unnecessary expenses to help create more cost-friendly and efficient fleet operations.
 Operational, fuel and maintenance costs can quickly add up.
 Whether it’s instating fuel efficiency programs (no matter if fuel prices are high or low) or asset tracking, it's the fleet manager's responsibility to determine cost-saving solutions and help a company increase productivity.

 In order to effectively manage a fleet, a fleet manager needs to forecast how many and what type of vehicles a fleet will need in order to operate efficiently.
-It might seem straightforward to purchase new vehicles when the need arises, but there are several things a fleet manager needs to consider when determining a purchase strategy.
+It might seem straightforward to purchase new vehicles when the need arises, but correctly understanding and forecasting fleet vehicle utilization is paramount in correctly determining a purchase strategy.
 Employee eligibility for a vehicle class, vehicle lifecycle, and even market timing are all significant factors that contribute to a sound vehicle acquisition strategy.

 What are the benefits of fleet management?